-In order to keep global warming to two degrees Celsius or less, we not only need to radically reduce the amount of carbon dioxide being put into the atmosphere, we also need to start sequestering the carbon that’s already there.
+In order to keep global warming to two degrees Celsius or less, we need to radically reduce the amount of human-caused carbon dioxide being released into the atmosphere.
+We also need to start sequestering the excess carbon that’s already there.
 Regenerative agriculture is the single best way to do this.

 Excess carbon in the atmosphere contributes to climate change, but carbon in the soil acts as a fertilizer.
-Regenerative agriculture uses practices that pull carbon from the air and transfer it underground—storing carbon and re(storing) agricultural soils:
+After decades of industrial agriculture, our farmlands are lacking this important element.
+Regenerative agriculture uses practices that pull excess carbon from the air and transfer it underground—storing carbon and re(storing) agricultural soils:

 -